kdcro101/vscode-favorites/README.md

    <img  src="https://raw.githubusercontent.com/kdcro101/vscode-favorite-items/master/preview/adding.jpg?121233" />
 </p>

-- to add file/directory to favorites, right-click item in file explorer and select:
+- to add file or directory to favorites, right-click item in ***File explorer*** and select:
-- `add to favorites` - to add item to root of favorites tree.
+- **add to favorites** - to add item to root of favorites tree.
-- `add to group of favorites` to add item to group of favorites you previously created.
+- **add to group of favorites** to add item to group of favorites you previously created.

 ##  <a name="using"></a><a name="user-content-using"></a> Using Favorites explorer